 - Where can I watch it?
 Amazon Prime Video

 - When will it be released?
 Probably 2021

 - What did Amazon pay for Lord of the Rings? $250 million for the rights alone – and that's before you enter production

 - Are the Lord of the Rings movies on Amazon Prime?
 Yes

-Lord of the Rings TV show: news and rumors
+Lord of the Rings TV show story: what we know

 Details are still somewhat sparse on the content of the show, other than the events being set during the Second Age, which covers the rise of Sauron – the dark lord that crafted the fabled ring of power, which is destroyed at the end of The Return of the King.